samwilson/kohana_webdb/guide/webdb.about.md

    WebDB-specific user authorization measures (described below), you will have complete access to view and modify everything.

+## Schema Structure and Nomenclature

+* Every table should have an autoincrementing integer primary key called `id`.
+  It is planned that this requirement be dropped in the future, and that WebDB will work with any single-column primary key whos values can be contained in a URL (for that is the reason for the integer limitation; the 'id' name limitation, on the other hand, has no justification).

 ## Access Control

 WebDB has a number of different options for user authentication and